What is multiple myeloma?

 Multiple myeloma (also called Kahler disease or plasma cell myeloma) is a type of cancer that begins in the blood's plasma cells.
 Made in the bone marrow (the soft, inner part of some bones), plasma cells are a type of white blood cell (B lymphocyte) that produces antibodies (e.g., monoclonal proteins or M-proteins) which fight infection.

 Multiple myeloma causes an excess of abnormal plasma cells (myeloma cells), which form tumors in multiple locations throughout the bone marrow.
 These tumors begin to overcrowd the bone marrow and prevent normal reproduction of healthy blood cells.

-Although it only accounts for one percent of overall cancers, multiple myeloma is the second most prevalent blood cancer after non-Hodgkin lymphoma.
-The International Myeloma Foundation reports that each year there are approximately 20,000 new multiple myeloma incidences in the United States.
-This represents approximately 20 percent of blood cancers, and 1 percent of all types of cancer.
+Although it only accounts for about one percent of overall cancers, multiple myeloma is the second most prevalent blood cancer after non-Hodgkin lymphoma.
+The American Cancer Society estimates 26,850 Americans will be diagnosed with this disease in 2015.

-Multiple myeloma is more common in African Americans than white Americans, with a male/female ratio of 3 to 2.
-Multiple myeloma incidences also rise with age.
-The average age at diagnosis is 60, while people under 40 rarely develop the disease.
+Multiple myeloma is more common in African Americans than white Americans, and incidence rises with age.
+The average age at diagnosis is 69, according to the National Cancer Institute, while people under 45 rarely develop the disease.

 How multiple myeloma develops

 There are many kinds of cells that make up our blood, including red blood cells (RBCs), white blood cells (WBCs) and platelets.
 A particular category of WBCs, called lymphocytes, are a vital part of our immune defense.